 So on occasion, I would tell art history I was going to French, French I was going to Spanish, and Spanish I was going to art history, and spend the fifty minutes feeling guilty while scribbling rambling poems in my binder instead.
 I got a second piercing in one lobe.
 That was my acting out.
 Continue reading “The Crohn’s Saga (to date)”

 Ew.
 I don’t even want to think about what something IBD-flavoured would taste like.
 Yeah, let’s not go there.
 Instead, let’s go onwards from shitty titles (HA!) and examine the matter at hand.
 It’s been a while since I made a health related post, so here’s an update.
-Maybe this radio silence led you to … Continue reading We interrupt your regular writing programme for an IBD-flavoured update!
+Maybe this radio silence led you to believe that all was well in the Raw Library intestinal tract?
+Sort of.
+Not really.
+I wish.
+See, as I’ve mentioned before, I’m on an uber-cocktail of meds for my merciless colon’s deathwish.
+No prednisone anymore, thank god, and I don’t think I can handle … Continue reading We interrupt your regular writing programme for an IBD-flavoured update!

 Remission.
 It’s a word I always see thrown around on IBD forums, along with flare.
 It wasn’t until the last six months or so that I even heard the word ‘flare’ used by any medical professionals I deal with… mostly because it was a foreign concept to me.
-The internet seemed to be full of IBDers who … Continue reading the peculiarities of ‘remission’
+The internet seemed to be full of IBDers who experiences ups and downs – and whilst I certainly had days that were worse than others, the fact that post-diagnosis (December 2010) I never had more than a couple of ‘good’ days meant that there just wasn’t any point talking about these supposed swings and … Continue reading the peculiarities of ‘remission’

 For quite some time, I’ve been aware that I probably need counseling, or therapy, or whatever you want to call it.
-As much as I have unhealthy intestines, I also have a brain that doesn’t cooperate at times, and it’s only been in the past year or so that I’ve acknowledged that this is probably … Continue reading on mental health
+As much as I have unhealthy intestines, I also have a brain that doesn’t cooperate at times, and it’s only been in the past year or so that I’ve acknowledged that this is probably a sign of depression or some other issue with my mental health.
+I count my lucky stars that I have a partner who is there for me on the approximately fortnightly (but it can vary) occasions that I completely break down.
+Sometimes I can get … Continue reading on mental health